How do debt consolidation loans work?

 - You don't clear all your debts

 - Your debt is so large you need a debt advisor to arrange a repayment plan, not a loan

-You also shouldn’t go into one if you face potential cash flow problems, or if you aren’t also taking other steps to prevent yourself from falling into debt again.
+You also shouldn’t go into one if you face potential cash flow problems, are poor at managing credit or if you aren’t also taking other steps to prevent yourself from falling into debt again.
 While consolidating your debt can help ease the pressure, it isn’t always a magic pill.

 What types of debt consolidation loans exist?